-Describe how the school uses data to provide and differentiate instruction to meet the diverse needs of students.
-Provide examples of how instruction is modified or supplemented to assist students having difficulty attaining the proficient or advanced level on state assessments
+1. Describe how the school uses data to provide and differentiate instruction to meet the diverse needs of students.
+Provide examples of how instruction is modified or supplemented to assist students having difficulty attaining the proficient or advanced level on state assessments.

-- Full day data days are held each trimester with mini 2 hour follow ups in between.
+\ Full day data days are held at beginning and middle of the year.
+We'll also have a partial day data day at the end of the year.
 At these meetings, teams analyze data and discuss their plan for differentiation based on the MTSS.
-New action plans are created to address areas of needs. - Each student participates in reading and math diagnostic assessments three times a year through i-Ready.
+New action plans are created to address areas of needs. \ Each student participates in reading and math diagnostic assessments three times a year through i-Ready.
 After completing these assessments, students are placed on an individual learning path based on standards they need more support with.
-Progress monitoring checks are given monthly as well. - During our iii block, teachers work together as a team to differentiate their instruction based on student needs. i-Ready data is used to group students with similar areas of need.
-Enrichment opportunities are provided for advanced students and intense intervention are provided for students in tiers II and III. - We offer both conversion units as well as pull out services for our ESE students based on their level of need. - Our TST process identifies and evaluates students struggling to master core curriculum and interventions are put into place to assist with their difficulties.
+Progress monitoring checks are given monthly as well. \ During our iii block, enrichment opportunities are provided for advanced students and intense intervention are provided for students in tiers II and III.

+\ We offer conversion units as well as push in and pull out services for our ESE students based on their level of need.

+\ Our TST process identifies and evaluates students struggling to master core curriculum and interventions are put into place to assist with their difficulties.

-Provide the following information for each strategy the school uses to increase the amount and quality of learning time and help enrich and accelerate the curriculum:
+2. Provide the following information for each strategy the school uses to increase the amount and quality of learning time and help enrich and accelerate the curriculum:

-Strategy: After School Program

-Minutes added to school year: 5,400
+Strategy: After School Program Minutes added to school year: 5,400

-Approximately 80 students are enrolled in our after school remediation/enrichment program.
+Approximately 115 students are enrolled in our after school remediation/enrichment program.
 These students are grouped by grade level and receive 30 minutes with a certified teacher to assist with standards addressed in class.